tomrcc/visual-editor-translations-test/src/content/pages/index.md

 _schema: page
 title: Home
 seo:
-  page_description: >-
+  page_description: A starting point for developers looking to build a
-    A starting point for developers looking to build a multilingual website with Astro and Rosey, using Bookshop components in CloudCannon.
+    multilingual website with Astro and Rosey, using Bookshop components in CloudCannon.
 CloudCannon provides a UI for non-technical editors to enter translations.
 Create your own copy, and start creating your own components to use in the CloudCannon CMS.
-  canonical_url:
+  canonical_url: null
-  featured_image:
+  featured_image: null
-  featured_image_alt:
+  featured_image_alt: null
-  author_twitter_handle:
+  author_twitter_handle: null
-  open_graph_type:
+  open_graph_type: null
   no_index: false
 content_blocks:
   - _bookshop_name: hero